FollyMaddy/RetroRun/README.md

 # RetroRun_onstart.sh

-Addon-script for displaying a black image while loading and exiting a rom.
+Addon-script for displaying an image while loading and exiting a rom.

 Uses the program feh.